Don't Breathe: Plot

 After blocking the basement door, they encounter the dog, who has awakened, and flee into the bedroom.
 Rocky escapes the room through a ventilation duct.
 Alex falls out of a window onto a skylight and is knocked out.
-When he awakens, Nordstrom shoots out the skylight, corners him in the utility room, and stabs him with a pair of garden shears.
-The dog pursues Rocky through the vents before she is captured by Nordstrom.
+When he awakens, Norman shoots out the skylight, corners him in the utility room, and stabs him with a pair of garden shears.
+The dog pursues Rocky through the vents before she is captured by Norman.

 Rocky wakes up restrained in the basement.
-Nordstrom reveals that Cindy was pregnant with a "replacement" for his daughter.
+Norman reveals that Cindy was pregnant with a "replacement" for his daughter.
 He then prepares to artificially inseminate her using a turkey baster, promising to let her go after she gives him a child.
-Alex, who survived by tricking Nordstrom into stabbing Money's corpse, saves Rocky and handcuffs Nordstrom.
+Alex, who survived by tricking Norman into stabbing Money's corpse, saves Rocky and handcuffs Norman.

 Rocky and Alex try to leave through the front door.
-Nordstrom breaks free and shoots Alex dead.
+Norman breaks free and shoots Alex dead.
 Rocky flees as the dog pursues her.
-She traps it in her car trunk but gets captured again by Nordstrom.
+She traps it in her car trunk but gets captured again by Norman.
 After being dragged back inside his house, she disorients him by setting off the alarm system, then hits him repeatedly in the head with a crowbar and pushes him into the basement.
-The gun fires into Nordstrom's side as he falls.
+The gun fires into Norman's side as he falls.
 Believing him dead, Rocky escapes before the police arrive.

-Later, Rocky and Diddy see a news report about the incident.
-Nordstrom, who is recovering in the hospital and in stable condition, is reported to have killed two intruders (Alex and Money) in self-defense.
+Later, Rocky, in a cafe train station with Diddy and their pack belongings, see a news report about the incident.
+Norman, who is recovering in the hospital and in stable condition, is reported to have killed two intruders (Alex and Money) in self-defense.
 He does not mention Rocky, Cindy nor the stolen cash.
-Rocky and Diddy board a train to Los Angeles.
+Rocky, never looking back at the ordeal again, and Diddy are on their way to their train to California.